1 December 2019

 As the end of December approaches we are heading for one of the busiest periods in terms of on-line filing for 31 March accounts and of course the personal tax return deadline at the end of January.
-Leaving the preparation of both documents until the last minute can have detrimental effects of everyone.
+Ignoring these Accounting Deadlines and leaving the preparation of both documents until the last minute can have detrimental effects on everyone.

 Firstly, if you use the services of a professional, such as an Accountant, it is likely that you may not be alone and therefore this puts them under pressure to prepare accounts quickly which may mean that errors could occur.
 Often there can be missing information when provided at the last minute and this means that the deadline date becomes more pressured to achieve.

 Secondly, both limited company accounts and individual tax returns have a tax consequence, usually payments that need to be made.
 By leaving the accounts until the last minute this means that you do not have the opportunity to plan appropriately in respect of reducing the tax or the cashflow impact of the payment needed which is then due imminently.